 I am originally from Mexico City and moved to the United States at age 12.
 My immigrant background has motivated me to help limited resources and language barrier families throughout the community.
 I have been involved in Youth programs for 15 years from Spanish teaching, tutoring and after school programs.
 I hold a very extensive knowledge on Child Development and educational background.
 With my abilities, willingness and personal experiences my goal is to reach and connect with English learner families and youth to provide support and information of resources around our community.
 I am passionate on youth success, I believe that everyone deserves to be treated equally and with respect.
 I enjoy my free time hiking, biking with my family and friends.
 I also love listening to music, dancing and gardening.

-Karla is the Program Coordinator for the Empower Youth Network’s Pathways to Employment Success program, as well as the Youth Suicide Prevention program’s #BeKindSV campaign.
+Karla is the Program Coordinator for the Empower Youth Network’s Pathways to Employment Success program.

 Karla moved from Chicago to the Seattle area in the early 90s and has lived in the Snoqualmie Valley since 1998 where she has been an active member in the community ever since.